-Deadly Sacrifice was shortlisted for the SI Leeds Literary Prize in 2016 and was Audible’s Crime & Thriller pick of Sept 2020.
+Deadly Sacrifice was nominated for the SI Leeds Literary Prize and was an Audible Crime & Thriller pick.

 “Deadly Sacrifice” is an intricate police procedural that combines character development and plot advancement.
 The story revolves around sinister themes of human trafficking and ritual killings, drawing inspiration from a chilling real-life crime case in 2001, in which the torso of a young African boy, known only as Adam, was found in the River Thames.

 At the heart of the story is Toks Ade, a single mother and British-Nigerian detective who had served several years as a uniformed officer before transitioning to the East London crime squad as a trainee detective.

 Her superior, Detective Philip Dean, is a complex character navigating intricate personal relationships that add depth to the narrative.